mtorpey/wooden-ships/2-basic.md

     is not an explicit rule so some intelligence must be used to implement it.
 Its function is to keep partially damaged ships from attempting to draw by avoiding victory conditions.
-2. If both ships \"surrender\" simultaneously, it is a draw.
+2. If both ships "surrender" simultaneously, it is a draw.
-3. Loss of all crew squares will automatically end the game with victory for the other side, even if that side \"strikes\".
+3. Loss of all crew squares will automatically end the game with victory for the other side, even if that side "strikes".
 4. As soon as the victory conditions are met, the game ends at that point, and the turn is not completed.